The Uninvited (1944 film): Production

 According to Allen, he had a lot of influence in the casting of the film.
-In his March 24 journal entry, Brackett said Allen, Partos, and himself were "knocked over the head by [the] extraordinary beauty" of Gail Russell and, after seeing her perform in a Henry Aldrich film, commented, "she wasn't bad – not a brilliant actress but something which can really dazzle the beholders, if Lew can squeeze any kind of a performance out of her".
+In his March 24 journal entry, Brackett said Allen, Partos, and himself were "knocked over the head by [the] extraordinary beauty" of Gail Russell and, after seeing her perform in Henry Aldrich Gets Glamour, commented, "she wasn't bad – not a brilliant actress but something which can really dazzle the beholders, if Lew can squeeze any kind of a performance out of her".
 Allen said he was not particularly happy with the casting of Russell, noting, "when she read for me, it was pretty bad".
 Also among the cast was Cornelia Otis Skinner, who at the time was working for Paramount on a screenplay for Our Hearts Were Young and Gay.